 9. Stay Hydrated

-This is a no brainer, or at least you’d think it is.
+This is a no-brainer, or at least you’d think it is.
 Millions of people suffer from some level of dehydration every year.
-In fact, a survey of thousands Americans found that on average, 75% of people are considered to be functioning in a chronic state of dehydration daily.
+In fact, a survey of thousands of Americans found that on average, 75% of people are considered to be functioning in a chronic state of dehydration daily.
 Source

-Combine these facts with the intense heat of Mexico, a couple alcoholic beverages or some morning caffeine, and you have yourself the ultimate dehydration concoction.
+Combine these facts with the intense heat of Mexico, a couple of alcoholic beverages, or some morning caffeine, and you have yourself the ultimate dehydration concoction.

-Otherwise, be ready for potential headaches accompanied with some dizziness.
+Otherwise, be ready for potential headaches accompanied by some dizziness.